/ Updated 22 Apr 2026 45 min read / ,

 Fun fact: When Volvo invented the three-point seatbelt in 1959, they made the patent available to every car manufacturer for free because they believed safety should be a shared standard, not a competitive advantage.
 It still took decades for seatbelts to become mandatory worldwide.

 Queue safety is the same.
 Most jobs work fine.
-Most deployments don’t have runaway billing.
-Most developers never hit an OOM infinite retry.
-But when it happens, the difference between a job with $tries = 5 and a job with no $tries is the difference between a failed job in your failed_jobs table and a $200 bill you don’t see until the invoice arrives.
+Most deployments don't have runaway billing.
+Most developers go years without a serious queue incident.
+But when one hits, the difference between a job with the eight properties set and a job without them is the difference between a failed job in your failed_jobs table and a surprise bill on the invoice.

 Guardrails on a road don't slow you down.
 They're invisible until the moment you need them. $tries, $backoff, $timeout, and failed() are the same.
 They cost nothing in normal operation.
 They save you when something unexpected happens: an API goes down, a payload is larger than expected, a memory limit is hit, a deploy goes wrong.